irvingpop/packer-chef-amazon/README.md

 * These boxes assume Vagrant is logging in with 'root', not 'vagrant'.
 * These boxes should be updated to the latest package releases on build
-* An extra device or logical volume is available (and possibly setup) for /var/lib/mysql
+* An extra device or logical volume is available (and possibly setup) for /var/lib/mysql  (note: for AWS you can configure these at the vagrant-aws level now, so we will leave this unset for EC2 instances)

 ## OSes